Culture Clash (performance troupe): SAPO

+This play has been published in the anthology Reclaiming Greek Drama for Diverse Audiences together with an interview with Richard Montoya.

 The word sapo translates to the word frog in Spanish, and this play was reflected on Aristophanes' comedy The Frogs, in which he goes in depth on the political views of Athens.
 It is fairly celebrated for its sharp editorial outlooks on the Athenian governmental issues and society.
 In SAPO, Dionysus and his cholo slave, Xavier, link up with a band and a coked-out manager to meet with a producer.
-Due to Culture Clash’s satirical performances, they were able to dictate issues in a comical manner while presenting them through numerous American chaotic scenes.
+Due to Culture Clash's satirical performances, they were able to dictate issues in a comical manner while presenting them through numerous American chaotic scenes.
 Instead of the setting being based in Greece, it was changed to California in the mid ’70s.

 The plot pertains to a newly discovered Chicano band, El Sapo, which used their inspiration from the Latinx, tropical/funk-infused band, Buyepongo.
 They explain how they went through the difficulties of traveling in order to find success.
 Throughout their musical journey, they are on board the “tour bus to hell,” and are face to face with scenarios that are filled with a collective amount of ethos that reflects on the truth and power behind living as if they are in a broken society that lacks any sort of stability.
 In terms of concentrated points of the play, one specific scene that is based on the hardships of living in an unbalanced society showcases a father and his daughter thinking their camping trip is going to be unproblematic.
 The father is having doubts while experiencing feelings of fear thinking about his current status of citizenship.
 He feels as if he has to constantly watch his back to avoid deportation and do anything to protect his daughter.
 The daughter expresses the opposite reaction while remaining in a calm state because she is confident that her knowledge of the DREAM Act will become useful if they are put in a situation that can potentially be tragic.

-This play did not focus on one specific relevant topic, instead, it was complex, and incorporated various moral topics that can still be seen in today’s current society.
+This play did not focus on one specific relevant topic, instead, it was complex, and incorporated various moral topics that can still be seen in today's current society.
 Culture Clash was able to adapt this into a satirical manner while also focusing on the importance of societal issues.